vycb/pydoc.sh/README.md

  k pattern - or search by keywords in the hhk file of the documentation.
              Example: pydoc.sh k string
  g - grep documentation's file archive and content of toc.csv.
 Example: pydoc.sh g string
+ p - get read a page from documentation.
+Example: pydoc.sh p string
- b - make a backup of dictionary.
+ b - make a backup a documentation.
 Example: pydoc.sh b

 ### Instalation: